deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Byron's head inclined slightly to one side.
 "Why?
 You know something I don't?" he asked.

 "What, *besides* the Swarm of Swarms?
 You sent us that video, boss man."
 Kevin told him.
-“You think if they can do that to Capitol Station, they'll struggle with us?”
+"You think if they can do that to Capitol Station, they'll struggle with us?"

 Byron pushed his chair out of the way and stepped over to the wet bar in the corner.
-"The Hunters" he said “Don't have a dang thing anywhere even close to Sol.”
+"The Hunters" he said "Don't have a dang thing anywhere even close to Sol."

 "And how do you know that?"
 Kevin asked him.

 "Oh, that's easy."
 Byron said.
-“All we needed was a Hunter's corpse.
+"All we needed was a Hunter's corpse.
 No shortage of those about, didn't even have to send a fightin' *Homo Sapiens* out to grab one.
 Just put in a call to the right people.
 Once the eggheads had its communication implants, engineering a sensor that could pick up their chatter was simplicity itself.
 They assure me there are no Hunters anywhere near Earth.
 Drink?
-I ain't no bartender but I mix a decent Creole...”
+I ain't no bartender but I mix a decent Creole…"

 "And what about other threats?"
 Kevin asked, declining the offer with a hand gesture.

 Byron paused in pouring a drink for himself.
 Kevin noted idly that although he'd offered a creole, what he was pouring for himself was actually a Shirley Temple.
 "You mean to tell me you *know* about some other threats?" he asked, quietly.
-“What, you were involved in strategic intelligence briefings while you were cleaning tables at SCERF?”
+"What, you were involved in strategic intelligence briefings while you were cleaning tables at SCERF?"

 "One of the NDAs I'm under forbids me from telling you how many NDAs I'm under nor for what reasons."
 Kevin shot back.
-“We're talking serious felony stuff here.
-But fuck, if it's serious enough and if I have to, I'll break every last fuckin' one and go to the pen knowing I tried to avert disaster.”
+"We're talking serious felony stuff here.
+But fuck, if it's serious enough and if I have to, I'll break every last fuckin' one and go to the pen knowing I tried to avert disaster."

 Byron arched an eyebrow at him.

-"...Though I'd take it as a personal favor if I didn't *have* to."
+"…Though I'd take it as a personal favor if I didn't *have* to."
 Kevin admitted.

 "That serious, huh?"